The Wyandotte Chicken – Everything You Need To Know

 Take a look at our article on 10 Simple Tips to Help You Build a Better Chicken Coop to get started with buying or building the perfect coop for your birds.

 Wyandottes are acclaimed for their devoted, motherly qualities.

 These hens are good mothers and tend to go broody every now and then.
 In fact, some chicken keepers often rely on them as caretakers of fertile eggs that are not necessarily their own.

-This is an outstanding dual-purpose breed that will perform positively as a layer and/or as a meat bird.
+This is an outstanding dual-purpose American breed that will perform positively as a layer and/or as a meat bird (1).

 However, many backyard chicken owners raise and use these chickens as egg layers.
-They yield around 200 large-size, brown-shell eggs per year and are amongst the few breeds that are sturdy enough to continue laying throughout the winter.
+They yield around 200 eggs per year and are amongst the few chicken breeds that are sturdy enough to continue laying throughout the winter months.

 As meat birds, they provide chicken keepers with the benefits of maturing somewhat quickly as well as having a large, heavy body that provides plenty of meat.